Meet the Fit4Kids Team

 Safe Routes to School Coordinator

 Born and raised in New Jersey, Tara moved to Virginia to pursue two degrees from Mary Washington, a B.A. in Geography, and an M.Ed. in Secondary Education.
-She appreciates Richmond’s awesome music scene, and volunteers at her local art gallery and music venue.
+She appreciates Richmond’s awesome music scene and volunteers at her local art gallery and music venue.
 As a pedestrian and person who bikes in the city, Tara strives to encourage others to join in the fun, while advocating for the infrastructure necessary to make the journey safer.
-She currently transports her kids to daycare and preschool by foot or bike on most days, and is excited that her older son is sharing her love of two-wheeled commuting.
+She currently transports her kids to daycare and school by foot or bike on most days and is excited that her older son is sharing her love of two-wheeled commuting.
 Tara also loves to garden, and her Jersey roots always get her excited about tomato season.
 Homegrown tomatoes make the best sauce for pizza on the grill!